Mitchelldscott/dyse-code/dysepy/README.md

-# Buffpy
+# DysePy
-Buffpy is two things:
+DysePy is two things:

 `dysepy/` is a deployable package that contains all the executables and configurations our robots will need.
 `dysepy/src` contains tools for setting up, building and installing projects into `dysepy/`.